-While the study of $I_n(t)$ for the Ising model is of independent interest, we are also motivated by coding for storage.
-This section describes the operational problem and establishes $I_n(t)$ as a fundamental quantity in the study thereof.
-The rest of the paper deals only with $I_n(t)$ without referring back to the operational setup.
+As the problem is motivated by coding for storage, this section describes the operational setup and establishes $I_n(t)$ as a fundamental quantity for its study.
+The rest of the paper deals with $I_n(t)$ without referring back to the operational setup.

-For a fixed $\sqrt{n}\in\mathbb{N}$ and $t\in\mathbb{N}_0$, the $t$-th power of the transition matrix $P$ of the zero-temperature SIM on $G_n$ constitutes a channel from $X_0$ to $X_t$.
-This channel is referred to as the Stochastic Ising Channel of time $t$, which we abbreviate by $\mathsf{SIC}_n(t)$.
-As illustrated in Fig. \ref{FIG:Stochastic_Ising_channel}, the input $X_0$ is controlled by the encoder, while $X_t$ serves as the output observed by the decoder.
-This models a storage unit of size $n$ (i.e., a unit with $n$ cells), with $t$ being the time between writing and reading.
-The goal is to maintain reliable communication over the $\mathsf{SIC}_n(t)$ of a message $m\in[M]$ with the largest possible alphabet size.
+For fixed $\sqrt{n}\in\mathbb{N}$ and $t\in\mathbb{N}_0$, $P^t$ constitutes a channel from $X_0$ to $X_t$.
+We call this channel the Stochastic Ising Channel of time $t$, abbreviated as $\mathsf{SIC}_n(t)$.
+As shown in Fig. \ref{FIG:Stochastic_Ising_channel}, the input $X_0$ is controlled by the encoder, while $X_t$ is the output observed by the decoder.
+This models a storage device of size $n$ (i.e., with $n$ cells) and $t$ time between writing and reading.
+Storing a message $m\in[M]$ in this setup is equivalent to reliably communicating it over the $\mathsf{SIC}_n(t)$.
+Thus, the fundamental limit of reliable storage is defined as the largest possible alphabet size $M$.

 \begin{definition}[Code] An $(M,n,t,\epsilon)$-code $c_n^{(t)}$ for the $\mathsf{SIC}_n(t)$ is a pair of maps, the encoder $f_n^{(t)}:[M]\to\Omega_n$ and the decoder $\phi_n^{(t)}:\Omega_n\to[M]$, satisfying